tardis-dev/serum-vial/README.md

 Entire up-to-date order book snapshot with **all individual orders** pushed immediately after successful subscription confirmation.

-- `clientId` is an client provided order id
+- `clientId` is an client provided order id for an order

 - `account` is an open orders account address